fenago/machine-learning/lab_guides/lab_2.md

 ![](./images/24.png)

-Now, of course this was a very brief explanation, and there is a lot more to this.
-There are many books written only about reinforcement learning.
-For example, we highly recommend you Miguel Morales’s book, called “Grokking Deep Reinforcement Learning”.
-But for the most part, anytime you have an agent navigating an environment, picking up information and learning how to get rewards and avoid punishment, you have reinforcement learning.
 Reinforcement learning has numerous cutting edge applications, and here are some of them.

-- Games: The recent advances teaching computers how to win at games such as Go or chess, use reinforcement learning.
+- **Games:** The recent advances teaching computers how to win at games such as Go or chess, use reinforcement learning.
 Also, agents have been taught to win at Atari games such as Breakout or Super Mario.

-- Robotics: Reinforcement learning is used extensively to help robots do tasks such as picking up boxes, cleaning a room, or any similar actions.
+- **Robotics:** Reinforcement learning is used extensively to help robots do tasks such as picking up boxes, cleaning a room, or any similar actions.

-- Self driving cars: For anything from path planning to controlling the car, reinforcement learning techniques are used.
+- **Self driving cars:** For anything from path planning to controlling the car, reinforcement learning techniques are used.

 ## 2.5 Summary